anthonyrozmajzl/anthonyrozmajzl.com/content/post/There Is No Data to Support Shutting Down.md

 Private citizens, now emboldened by their establishment-backed narrative that compliance with behavioral mandates is the selfless and scientifically prudent path to defeating covid, find it their duty to publicly berate non-mask-wearers and rat out non-compiant businesses, convincing others that both as menaces to society.
 As a result, many individuals and private businesses, whether to avoid shutdowns, heated public confrontations, or deter fines, are forced to reluctantly fall in line with government mandates.

+While states such as Texas and Mississippi are making phenomenal progress in [rolling back covid-19 mandates](https://www.nbcnews.com/news/us-news/gov-greg-abbott-lift-texas-mask-mandate-open-state-100-n1259329), Andrew Cuomo [recently anounced](https://nypost.com/2021/03/02/new-yorkers-must-flash-covid-19-passport-to-enter-venues-under-new-program/) a new pilot program that would require New Yorkers to show a covid-19 passport before entering certain venues.

 decentralized the government's role of enforcing covid-19 mandates.